Git-Meghraj/riscv-cpu-from-scratch/gcc_compiler_files/gcc_README.md

 ## Overview

 - The assembly code is written in `.s` files.
-- Run make command in cmd and the Makefile assembles, links, and disassembles the program using the RISC-V GNU toolchain.
+- Run make command in CMD and the Makefile assembles, links, and disassembles the program using the RISC-V GNU toolchain.
 - Target architecture: RV32I (`-march=rv32i`), ABI: ILP32 (`-mabi=ilp32`).

 ---